Pojulu people: Marriage

 As it is briefly mentioned above, this is the normal and civilized method of marriage.
 Because choice of this marriage is an affair of both the boy and girl.
 When the relationship between the boy and the girl becomes strong, the girl then reveals it to her parents.
 The boy and girl are interviewed on whether they love each other and are willing to get married.
 Then, the parents give their approval or rejection.
 This is followed by screening of both families to check whether any one family has a social defect or bad social history.
-Neither the boy nor the girl will eat in either home, nor parents with future in-laws.
-Marriage is by parental consent and it is considered the most advisable and preferable of all marriages.
+Neither the boy nor the girl will eat in either home, or parents with future in-laws.
+Marriage is by parental consent, and it is considered the most advisable and preferable of all marriages.